LibraryCarpentry/governance/succession.md

 - Help with recruiting (replacements)
 - Identify leads on projects/issues opened
 - By default close/sunset projects/issues, provide description/outcomes, present closed issues to new members who can then reopen, create new issues, or abandon
-- Be present at least a combined meeting where outgoing members can explain context of projects/issues to incoming members; identify at least one responsible person that will be available for follow up question
+- Be present at at least a combined meeting where outgoing members can explain context of projects/issues to incoming members; identify at least one responsible person that will be available for follow up question
 - Joint blog post of welcoming new members, outgoing members, co-chairs responsible for spearheading blog post, individuals should provide summaries of what they did/would like to do (what interested them in joining).
 Outgoing members thanked for their service.
 - Add past members to Advisory Group page (page structure will need be developed)
 - Words of wisdom/lessons learned during combined/handover meeting (captured in Etherpad notes, each member contributes a point or two)